Deals are always closed by people. No matter how you found each other.

 Networking events are time-bound – everyone wants a chance to have their say.
 In bigger groups especially, intros have time limits that are often stated upfront.

-Plus, with diminishing attention spans, long pitches can be a turnoff so don’t exceed a minute or two.
+With diminishing attention spans, long pitches can be a turnoff so don’t exceed a minute or two.

 Also Read 7 e-Networking Tips Every Professional Needs